-During the reporting period, increased chlorine dosing was required in all supply localities to meet chlorine demand in response to high organics consuming the free chlorine residual.
-The organics were a result of high flows within the Murray River that cause soluble organics to remain in the finished water.
-The taste and odour complaints account for 53% of the total number of complaints received throughout the reporting period.
+During the reporting period, increased chlorine dosing was required in all supply localities in response to high organics demand on the free chlorine residual.
+The organics were a result of black water event in the Murray River due to the floods.